openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 course was created in Studio.

 .. image:: ../images/enrollment_chart.png
- :alt: A chart with the periods when the rate of enrollment was greater
+ :alt: A chart with the periods when the rate of enrollment increased
        circled.

-..
-ColumbiaX/HIST1.1x/3T2014/enrollment/activity/

 The chart does reveal several periods when the rate of new enrollments increased rapidly, or "spiked" (circled).
 The team for this course might have the contextual knowledge to correlate those periods with marketing efforts or automated enrollment events, or might want to research possible explanations.
-After the course start date, on September 17, 2014, enrollment continued to increase.
+After the final spike, which coincided with the course start date on 17 September, enrollment continued to increase.

 The second example shows the Daily Student Enrollment chart for a small, private online course.
-In this course, the course team used the Instructor Dashboard to automatically enroll all of the students.
+In this course, the course team used the instructor dashboard in the LMS to enroll almost all of the students in just a few days.

 .. image:: ../images/enrollment_chart_SPOC.png
  :alt: A chart with a nearly vertical line for a fast increase in enrollment.

-..
-IMFx/OL14.01/2T2014/enrollment/activity/

 See the :ref:`Reference` for a detailed description of how enrollment values are determined.